philzook58/philzook58.github.io/_posts/2022-11-26-union-find-groupoid.md

 - Affine transformations
 - Booleans under not.

+He mentions unification modulo group action is tractable apparently, even though many extensions to unification are't (general e-uniification and full higher order unification).
+It seems to be the case that you don't want significant search inside your unification algorithm for most applications.
+Keep it separate.
+You can have group annotations on every subterm like `(0+)f((8+)Y) = (0+)f((3+)X)` would have the solution `X = (5+)Y` using the addition group.

 Yihong points out <http://poj.org/problem?id=2492> as a competitive programming exercise that can use this trick.

 The "generalized union find" is mentioned in chapter 10 of the CHR book.
 This has a slightly different perspective on the annotations.
 They speak of them as representing a relation between the items.
 Relations have a notion of composition, "inverse" (converse), and identity similar to that of a group.
 Although relational converse is more like a matrix transpose than a matrix inverse, which is kind of interesting as it leaves open the possibility of nonconservative things happening in the annotations.
 The standpoint there is that there is a relation algebra closed under these operations.
 The collapsing of this algebra (forgetting these annotations by taking the union of all the relations at play) is an equivalence relation.
 This notion does generalize the idea of group action annotations I believe.
 Objects in group action orbits are G-related to one another, with relational comp, inverse, and identity corresponding to the group notions.

-I think an interesting 3rd standpoint is that a groupoids can also for the basis for an acceptable annotation.
+I think an interesting 3rd standpoint is that a groupoids can also for the basis for an acceptable union find annotation.
 Groupoids can be characterized as partial groups or categories wth inverses.
 Interpreting the items in the union find as objects, this makes sense.
 The union find is then interpreted as representing the partial (dependent) function `forall a b : Ob, Hom(a,b)` rather than the partial function `X -> X -> G` like in the group annotation.
-Maybe since the groupoid has to play nice, we should describe the annotation union find as describing a functor from the equivalence relation considered as a category to the groupoid?
-There might also be utility in storing a (finite?) _set_ of groupoid elements `forall a b : Ob, Set (Hom a b)`, but I'm not sure.
-The groupoid multiplication naturally lifts to set of groupoid multiplication.
-This set lifted version is non-conservative in a sense that the sets may grow under path compression.
+Maybe since the groupoid has to play nice/coherently with union find edges, we should describe the annotation union find as describing a functor from the equivalence relation considered as a category to the groupoid, which each edge picking out a groupoid element in such a way as that all transitive multiplications work.

 This groupoid business is particularly intriguing on a couple fronts.
 The whole reason I've heard of groupoids is that they come up in models of the identity type in dependent type theory and in HoTT.

 The second reason is that simple example of a groupoid is paths on an undirected graph.
-These correspond to proof objects in the proof producing union find.
-If one hash-conses these proof objects, it isn't that bad to be storing "the entire path" as in the naive version below.
+These correspond to proof objects in the [proof producing union find](https://www.cs.upc.edu/~roberto/papers/rta05.pdf).
+If one hash-conses these proof objects or allows an indirection, it isn't that bad to be storing "the entire path" as in the naive version below.
 The e-graph is already a natural hash-conser.
 By puncturing the barrier between these annotation and the egraph itself, we can gain a programmable notion of annotation.
+One downside might be that we are eagerly producing proofs rather than on demand?

 The third reasons is that egglog is all about partiality and groupoids have partial composition.